The Urban Impact of AI: Modeling Feedback Loops in Next-Venue Recommendation: Reproducibility and Code

-\paragraph{Autonomous choice} If the individual $u$ moves independently of the recommender system $\mathcal{A}$ (line 7 of Algorithm \ref{alg:venue_selection}), we model their venue choice using a modified version of the Exploration and Preferential Return (EPR) model, a well-established framework for human mobility introduced by~\cite{song2010modelling}.
+\paragraph{Autonomous choice} If the individual $u$ moves independently of the recommender system $\mathcal{A}$ (line 7 of Algorithm \ref{alg:venue_selection}), we model their choice of venue using a modified version of the Exploration and Preferential Return (EPR) model, a well-established framework for human mobility introduced by~\cite{song2010modelling}.
 The EPR model captures the fundamental mechanism of human mobility as a trade-off between returning to previously visited locations and exploring new ones.
+It is a foundational model in the study of human mobility~\citep{barbosa2018human}and its flexibility makes it a suitable basis for modelling autonomous mobility decisions in our framework.

-At each decision point, the individual $u$ chooses between: \begin{itemize} \item \textbf{Preferential return} (line 8, Algorithm \ref{alg:venue_selection}): with probability $1 - p$, the individual selects a venue from their set of previously visited locations, with probability proportional to the number of times each venue has been visited by $u$. \item \textbf{Exploration} (line 10, Algorithm \ref{alg:venue_selection}): with probability $p$, the individual selects a new (unvisited) venue located within a radius $r$, where $r$ is sampled from the empirical distribution of jump lengths observed in $D$.
-Among the venues within this radius, the probability of selecting a specific venue $v$ is proportional to its relevance. \end{itemize}
+{Based on the EPR model}, at each decision point, we let the individual $u$ choose between: \begin{itemize} \item \textbf{Preferential return} (line 8, Algorithm \ref{alg:venue_selection}): with probability $1 - p$, the individual selects a venue from their set of previously visited locations, with probability proportional to the number of times each venue has been visited by $u$.

+\item \textbf{Exploration} (line 10, Algorithm \ref{alg:venue_selection}): with probability $p$, the individual selects a new (unvisited) venue located within a radius $r$, where $r$ is sampled from the empirical distribution of jump lengths observed in $D$.
+This radius-based sampling reflects the heavy-tailed nature of human travel patterns, where individuals occasionally make long jumps but typically explore within a constrained geographic range~\citep{gonzalez2008understanding}.
+Among the venues within this radius, the probability of selecting a specific venue $v$ is proportional to its relevance.
+The radius-based sampling in the exploration phase reflects the heavy-tailed nature of human mobility~\citep{gonzalez2008understanding} and aligns with extensions of the EPR model \citep{barbosa2018human, pappalardo2015returners, pappalardo2016human}.
+We assume that individuals favour dense or attractive areas, rather than choosing uniformly at random within the radius, as suggested by~\cite{pappalardo2015returners, pappalardo2016human}.
 The relevance of a venue $v \in V$ is defined as the number of other venues located within a fixed radius $r^*$ from $v$, where $r^*$ is set to the median of the jump length distribution computed on $D$.
 Intuitively, a venue is more relevant if it lies in a dense area where many other venues fall within this typical range, making it more likely to be part of users' mobility patterns.
-Formally, the relevance is given by $rel(v) = | \{ v' \in V \setminus \{v\} | d(v, v') \leq r^* \}|$.
+Formally, the relevance is given by $rel(v) = | \{ v' \in V \setminus \{v\} | d(v, v') \leq r^* \}|$. \end{itemize}